OHIF/Viewers/platform/docs/docs/platform/services/data/HangingProtocolService.md

     protocol gets applied to the viewer.
   - `attriubte`: tag that needs to be matched against.
 This can be either Study-level metadata or a custom attribute.
 [Learn more about custom attribute matching](#custom-attribute)

   - `constraint`: the constraint that needs to be satisfied for the attribute.
-It accept a `validator` which can be [`equals`, `doesNotEqual`, `contains`, `doesNotContain`, `startsWith`, `endsWidth`]
+It accepts a `validator` which can be [`equals`, `doesNotEqual`, `contains`, `doesNotContain`, `startsWith`, `endsWidth`]

     A sample of the matching rule is: